teflonbeltran/Anthropology-of-Silicon-Valley/Assignments and Grading.md

 These assignments are designed to develop your writing and critical thinking skills and are intended for you to prepare for and participate in class.
 Each week, you will be required to send a 1 page reaction paper to one of the assigned texts via email to instructor.
 Responses must be posted by 9am the day of class.

 The quality of your writing is expected to get progressively better; you will be asked to re-submit your response if this is not the case.

+###Open Source Syllabus:
+You are encouraged to contribute to the design of this course by collaborating on https://github.com/teflonbeltran/Anthropology-of-Silicon-Valley.
+You can use GitHub functionality to raise issues related to the course content or make suggestions for course material you would like to see included in future weeks or future iterations of the course.